ClaudiaValverde/FPDS/Machine_Learning/README.md

 2) ML theory
 3) ML famlies of models

-Each teoretical topic with a notebook with theory, examples and exercises.
+Each teoretical topic consisted of a notebook with theory, examples and exercises.
 At the end of the topic a small quiz was done.

 The course was gradded by:
 - One Kaggle competition on detecting 'Fake news' created by a LLM (done with @AlbaGarcia)